We love throwing roll-your-own sushi parties. And what better way to start a sushi party than with a simple cup of miso soup!

 - Diet: Vegan

 - 1/2 cup of tofu cut into 1/4 ” cubes

 - 1 tsp dried wakame or dulse flakes

 - 3 tbsp miso paste

-- Take the pot off the stove to cool slightly while you mix the miso paste.
+- Bring the water (or broth) to a boil.
+Add in the tofu and dried wakame and turn off the heat.
+Allow the soup to cool slightly while you mix the miso paste.

-- Remove 1 cup of broth from the pot.
-Mix in the miso paste into the cup of broth until its well dissolved.
+- To add the miso paste to the soup, remove 1 cup of broth from the pot.
+Mix in the miso paste into the cup of broth until it’s well dissolved.